LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 This program solves the same problem four times via the Backwards Differentiation Formula method, using a Newton iteration for their nonlinear solvers.
-The first portion of this example uses the SUNLINSOL_SPGMR linear solver module via the CVode GMRES interface, while the second portion uses the SUNLINSOL_SPFGMR linear solver module via the CVode FGMRES interface, the third portion uses the SUNLinSol_SPBCGS linear solver module via the CVode Bi-CGStab interface, and the fourth portion uses the SUNLINSOL_SPTFQMR linear solver module via the CVode TFQMR interface.
-Additionally, this example provides a routine to CVode to compute the densely-referenced, block-diagonal Jacobian.
+The first portion of this example uses the SUNLINSOL_SPGMR linear solver module, while the second portion uses the SUNLINSOL_SPFGMR linear solver module, the third portion uses the SUNLinSol_SPBCGS linear solver module, and the fourth portion uses the SUNLINSOL_SPTFQMR linear solver module.
+Additionally, this example provides a routine to CVODE to compute the densely-referenced, block-diagonal Jacobian.

 The problems are run using scalar relative and absolute tolerances of :math:`reltol=10^{-5}` and :math:`abstol=10^{-3}`, respectively.